ismailuddin/ismailuddin.github.io/_posts/2018-29-12-Sessioninising-clickstream-data.md

 ```

 ## Performance
 So far, most functions took at most 3 s to complete, apart from converting the `datetime.timedelta` objects to boolean values which took around 30 s.
 The final step is the most computationally intensive, which if carried out in a single process takes about **70 seconds** on average.
-However, using parallel processing and six cores (~ 4 GHz max frequency), this reduced to as little as **14 seconds**.
+However, using parallel processing and six cores (~ 4 GHz max frequency), this is reduced to as little as **14 seconds**.
 Ofcourse, these numbers are heavily dependent on the number of cores and clockspeed of your CPU, but the concept still applies to any multi-core CPU.

 This method, thus, provides an easy way to achieve performance boosts from parallel processing on a desktop or laptop computer, without the need for a cluster.
 Any suggestions, improvements or corrections are welcome!
 Please leave a comment below!